-Harding Loevner believes investing in the shares of highquality growing businesses at reasonable prices leads to superior risk-adjusted returns over the long-term.
+Harding Loevner believes investing in the shares of high-quality growing businesses at reasonable prices leads to superior risk-adjusted returns over the long-term.
 The firm manages the Portfolios utilizing a bottom-up, business-focused approach based on careful study of individual companies and the competitive dynamics of the global industries in which they participate.
 The process Harding Loevner uses to identify and value companies consists of four parts: (1) Initial Qualification of companies for further research; (2) In-Depth Research into the businesses of qualified candidates; (3) Valuation and Rating of securities of potential investments; and (4) Portfolio Construction by selecting from analyst-rated securities to create diversified and non-diversified portfolios from the most-promising opportunities.

-To qualify companies for intensive research, Harding Loevner's investment analysts survey companies in their assigned portions of the investment universe to identify potential candidates that meet four key criteria.
-They must exhibit: (i) Competitive Advantages that enable them to earn high margins that can be sustained over time; (ii) Sustainable Growth in sales, earnings, and cash flows; (iii) Financial Strength, in terms of free cash flow and available borrowing capacity; and (iv) Quality Management including a proven record of success and respect for interests of minority shareholders.
-Sources for investment ideas include, but are not limited to, analysts' investigations into the competitors, suppliers, and customers of existing companies under research; their encounters with companies during onsite company visits, investor conferences, trade shows, and other research travel; and objective screens on company fundamentals using Harding Loevner's quality and growth metrics.
+Harding Loevner seeks to invest in companies meeting its key investment criteria: (i) competitive advantage; (ii) sustainable growth; (iii) financial strength; and (iv) quality management.
+In the Initial Qualification stage, analysts draw upon their research experience and examine fundamental data to identify high quality, growing companies that appear qualified for further in-depth investigation.
+Sources for investment ideas include, but are not limited to, management interviews investor conferences and trade shows.
+The qualitative factors analysts consider when evaluating a new company include the global competitive structure of its industry, the apparent sustainability of the company's competitive advantages, and the quality of its management.
+Analysts augment their qualitative research with quantitative analysis of a number of quality-growth metrics.

-Companies that appear qualified on these key criteria are then examined more intensively using primary and secondary sources, including company reports, management interviews, contact with trade associations, and visits to company facilities.
-Investment analysts assess qualified companies on ten competitive management and financial characteristics using a proprietary scoring system known as the Quality Assessment ("QA") framework.
+Companies that appear qualified on these key criteria are then examined more intensively.
+Research activities include analyzing annual reports and other company disclosures, reviewing specialized industry journals, participating in industry and investment conferences, and conducting interviews with company management (both of the target and other industry participants).
+Using a proprietary scoring system known as the Quality Assessment ("QA") framework, investment analysts assess qualified companies on ten quality and growth characteristics, including environmental, social and governance ("ESG") risks and opportunities.
 This framework aids analysts in gaining insight into companies' competitive positions and the extent and durability of their growth prospects, and facilitates comparing businesses across different countries and industries.